ChenyuTang98/cse15l-lab-reports/lab-report3.md

 ./Rybczynski/ch1.txt
 ```
 [Link](https://www.geeksforgeeks.org/find-command-in-linux-with-examples/)
-Here I used find -name *.txt to find files with the certain pattern of ".txt" files.
-I looked into folders of Castro and Rybczynski.
+Here I used find -name *.txt to find files with the certain pattern of ".txt" files under folder of Rybczynski.
+And it shows all the files ended with `.txt`.
 This command is good to find the certain pattern, especially when sometimes we only need .txt files, or .md files, etc.

 # Using -size to search for files with a specified size
 ```